Cressensia/Cressensia/README.md

 - 📩 Reach me via Instagram: @iamcressensia

-Fun Fact: I juggled full-time tutoring and other jobs to pay my university fees in cash!
+Fun Fact: As a full-time student, I juggled full-time tutoring and other jobs to pay my university fees in cash!
 Yes, I said goodbye to student debt with style! 💕💫